 While studying German, you might quickly encounter the two verbs “wollen” and “möchten.”
 Yet, many students get confused about when to use which of them.
-This article explains to you everything that you need to know to use them in the future.
+This article explains everything you need to know to use them in the future.

 “Möchten” or “Wollen”?

-Firstly, you should understand the meaning of the two verbs “möchten” or “wollen” in German in order to use them properly.
+Firstly, you should understand the meaning of the two verbs “möchten” or “wollen” in German to use them properly.
 “Möchten” means “would like to” in English, and “wollen” translates as “to want.”
-In the following, you can get to know more about when and how to use these verbs.
+You can learn more about when and how to use these verbs in the following.

 The verb “wollen”

-However, in reality, people often use “wollen” / “to want” wrong when it comes to everyday conversations.
-For instance, If I would ask my friend if he wants to join me for dinner, chances are quite high that his answer would be “I want”, though this is dramatically incorrect.
-The same applies to Germans that quite frequently answer with “ich will.”
+However, in reality, people often use “wollen” / “to want” wrong in everyday conversations.
+For instance, If I would ask my friend if he wants to join me for dinner, chances are pretty high that his answer would be “I want”, though this is dramatically incorrect.
+The same applies to Germans who frequently answer with “ich will.”

 Conjugation of “wollen”

 In German, you use “wollen” if you “want” something or plan to do something.
 Please be aware that there is a big danger of confusion and you do not (!) use “wollen” to form the future tense, as many students assume because of the similarity of “will” to the English “will-Future.”
 In English, the usage of “to want” is less polite, and that actually also applies to German.
 This means, for instance, that you would not use “wollen” if you wish to order something in a restaurant as it sounds rude.
 Though if your visit is a nightmare and you want to ask angrily for the manager, you could easily use “wollen.”
 In short: If you’re going to express what you want to do or to have (like a plan) or your mood changed from polite to a bit more angry, it is time to use the verb “wollen” in German.
 It is possible to use “wollen” in two different ways in a sentence: with a second verb or a direct Object (Accusative).